-Like all twists, we shouldn’t forget about the impact of breathing on the intercostals while in a twist.
-Although the intercostals do need to be “open” enough for us to get into the twist, we can also use deep breathing to separate the ribs and essentially add to the stretching of these tissues beyond just positioning in the pose.
-I know, twists are the hardest poses to breath in!
+Like all twists, we shouldn’t forget about the impact of breathing while in a twist.
+The intercostals do need to be “open” enough for us to get into the twist.
+But we can also use deep breathing to separate the ribs and add to the stretching of these tissues beyond just positioning in the pose.
+I know, twists are the hardest poses to breathe in!
 This is exactly why we should breathe more deeply in them.
-As we do that, the tissues open and breathing in the same posture gets easier.
+As we do that, the tissues open, and breathing in the same posture gets easier.

 “These asanas reduce fat around the waist.
 They strengthen the back, hips, and legs.
 Where deviations in postural alignment exist, they help to realign the skeletal system.
 The digestion is improved, constipation relieved, breathing difficulties and other respiratory problems are corrected.
 Problems in the throat are prevented and where existing, improved.
 The nervous system is toned and the spinal cord strengthened.”

 – Pattabhi Jois in Lino Miele’s Astanga Yoga book.